-- Easy integrations: TSPs and Android Pay do the heavy lifting when it comes to tokenization, making the integration with Android Pay simple for merchants.
+- Easy integrations: TSPs and Google Pay do the heavy lifting when it comes to tokenization, making the integration with Google Pay simple for merchants.

 - Reduced merchant risk: The tokenization process means less sensitive customer information for merchants to have to store, reducing your exposure and worries about data breaches.

-- An Android Pay user adds a credit or debit card to their Android Pay app.
-Android Pay requests a token to represent the card they’re trying to add from the bank that issued that card.
+- A Google Pay user adds a credit or debit card to their Google Pay app.
+Google Pay requests a token to represent the card they’re trying to add from the bank that issued that card.
 Once the token is issued, this card is now “tokenized,” meaning it has a unique identification number associated with it.
-Android Pay encrypts the newly tokenized card and it is ready to be used for payments.
+Google Pay encrypts the newly tokenized card and it is ready to be used for payments.

 - Your acquiring bank and your customer's card issuing bank use existing customer information and decrypted customer billing information to complete the transaction.

 Things to keep in mind

 - Google Pay doesn't process or authorize transactions, it merely facilitates secure and speedy transactions by tokenizing cards and passing this tokenized card and other customer information to credit card networks

 - Merchants are the seller of record and should keep your own records and withhold taxes appropriately

 - Merchants continue to manage orders through your current payment processing system

 Figure 1: The flow of an NFC payment